Transport in Scotland: Ferries

-The Strathclyde Partnership for Transport, formerly Strathclyde Passenger Transport, the only regional passenger executive in Scotland also subsidises and operates ferries on the Clyde including the Kilcreggan Ferry and the Renfrew Ferry.
+The Strathclyde Partnership for Transport, formerly Strathclyde Passenger Transport, the only regional passenger executive in Scotland also subsidises the Renfrew Ferry.

-The ferry to Gothenburg, Sweden, from "Newcastle" (actually North Shields) in northern England (currently run by the Danish company DFDS Seaways), ceased at the end of October 2006.
+The Rosyth – Zeebrugge ferry service (freight only since 2010), formerly operated by DFDS, Superfast Ferries and Norfolkline, ceased operation in 2018.
+The ferry to Gothenburg, Sweden, from Newcastle (actually North Shields) in northern England (currently run by the Danish company DFDS Seaways), ceased at the end of October 2006.
 This service was a key route for Scottish tourist traffic from Sweden and Norway.
 The company cited high fuel prices and new competition from low-cost air services, especially Ryanair (which now flies to Glasgow Prestwick and London Stansted from Gothenburg City Airport), as being the cause.
 DFDS Seaways' sister company, DFDS Tor Line, will continue to run scheduled freight ships between Gothenburg and several English ports, including Newcastle, and these have limited capacity for passengers, but not private vehicles.
-The Newcastle-Kristiansand, Norway, route has however recently been cancelled.
+The Newcastle–Kristiansand, Norway, route has however recently been cancelled.